Column: Learning from Sam, Susan and polio

 Then in 1955, the U.S. began widespread vaccinations.
 The day I stood in line to get my shot was one of the best of my life.
 Calm and hope replaced fear and terror.

 The CDC explains that because American families accepted what medical professionals told them about the polio vaccine, “Polio has been eliminated in this country for more than 30 years.”
-(Read more here: https://www.cdc.gov/polio/what-is-polio/polio-us.html.)
+(Read more here: cdc.gov/polio/what-is-polio/polio-us.html.)

 Now there’s another epidemic.